KP64/dotz/README.md

 # Dotz

-A colorscript that gradually fills your screen with (a) charachter.
+A colorscript that gradually fills your screen with (a) character.

 ![Preview](./demo.gif)